emasalari/Linux_TP-s/README.txt

 	3. cp ./yourFontFolder/* /usr/share/fonts/truetype/yourFontFolder: Copy your fonts to your new folder
 	4. sudo fc-cache -f -v: refresh your cache or just log out and log in to take effect the changes
 71. nautilus .: Open current folder in nautilus
+72. SUPER+NumKeys: Execute nth favorite application in the left sidebar.